Magdoll/Cogent/README.md

 ## version updates
+2017.06.21 updated to version 1.9.
+Fixed LP solver bug from multiple optimal solutions.
+Added `--output_prefix` to append to cogent2 IDs.

 2017.03.06  updated to version 1.7.
 Automatically removed GMAP DBs to reduce space usage.
 Recursive handling of large inputs (combine/post-combine).

 2017.01.11  updated to version 1.6.
 Fixed the changes in test.